Mississippi State 24, Arkansas 17 (OT)

-Mississippi State 24, Arkansas 17: Third-string quarterback Damian Williams scampered for a 25-yard touchdown in overtime to keep the Bulldogs’ bowl hopes alive with an SEC West win over the host Razorbacks at War Memorial Stadium in Little Rock, Ark.
+Mississippi State 24, Arkansas 17 (OT): Third-string quarterback Damian Williams scampered for a 25-yard touchdown in overtime to keep the Bulldogs’ bowl hopes alive with an SEC West win over the host Razorbacks.

-Despite a shoulder injury that kept him day-to-day all week, quarterback Tyler Russell was 19-for-29 with 276 yards and two touchdowns before re-aggravating the injury on the Bulldogs’ final drive of regulation.
-Running back Josh Robinson of Mississippi State (5-6, 2-5 SEC) also performed well in relief duty, carrying 17 times for 103 yards after starter LaDarius Perkins went out with bruised ribs.
+Despite a shoulder injury that kept him day-to-day all week, quarterback Tyler Russell was 18-for-28 with 263 yards and two touchdowns before re-aggravating the injury on the Bulldogs’ final drive of regulation.
+Running back Josh Robinson of Mississippi State (5-6, 2-5) also performed well in relief duty, carrying 17 times for 101 yards after starter LaDarius Perkins went out with bruised ribs.

 Williams’ run came on the first play of overtime, as he shot through the middle of the Razorbacks defense on a zone read for the score.
 On the ensuing Arkansas possession, Brandon Allen was picked off on fourth down to end the game.

-Note: (Updated: REMOVED: location from lede CORRECTED: Russel’s passing )